 "No, he's just always been a good doer and really takes care of himself.
 He's a super-smart horse and he lasted right through the year last year, kept his weight good.
 This year, he's really blossomed."

 When will he qualify?

-What will his early schedule look like leading up to the Pepsi NA Cup?
+What's his early schedule looking like leading up to the Pepsi North America Cup?